rudof-project/rudof/docs/src/using-rudof/rdf.md

 rudof node -n :a simple.ttl
 ```

-> Note that the `-n` argument is used to provide the focus node, by indicating the node's URI.
+> Note that the `-n` argument is used to provide the focus node by indicating the node's URI.

 ## Merging RDF data